 Canada’s largest clean energy project is now underway

-Following years of detailed planning, OPG has started work to refurbish the four reactors at its world-leading Darlington Nuclear Generating Station.
+In October 2016, OPG started work on the first of four reactors at its world-leading Darlington Nuclear Generating Station.
 The Darlington power plant has been producing about 20 per cent of the province’s electricity since the early 1990s.
 After decades of reliable power generation, this clean energy source is receiving a mid-life refurbishment that will benefit Ontarians for another 30 years.

 The continued operation of the Darlington power plant until 2055 will take the equivalent of two million cars off Ontario’s roads per year by avoiding significant greenhouse gas emissions, according to independent report prepared by Intrinsik Environmental Sciences.
 The study compares the environmental impact of running the power plant to 2055 against other energy supply options, such as natural gas fired generation.